Skip to main content

 • Is open-source, and thus can pave the way to standardization, and possibly be modified (or forked) in case of special needs

-Well, that’s exactly what the NeoSchema library, currently in late Beta, aims to do!
+Well, that’s exactly what the NeoSchema library (which as of Feb.
+2024 is about to emerge from late Beta), aims to do!
 Its slogan is:

-bring together the best of the flexibility ("anything goes!") of graph databases,
+the "marriage" of the flexibility ("anything goes!") of graph databases,

 Currently, it’s being distributed as part of the open-source project BrainAnnex.org, but it can be used independently as well.